Undercover Burns

 "Undercover Burns" is the thirty-second season premiere of the American animated television series The Simpsons, and the 685th episode overall.
 It aired in the United States on Fox on September 27, 2020.
-The episode was directed by Bob Anderson, and written by David Cryan.
+The episode was directed by Bob Anderson and written by David Cryan.

-David Harbour guest-stars as Mr. Burns' undercover persona Fred and Phil Rosenthal appears as himself.
+David Harbour guest-stars as Mr. Burns's undercover persona Fred, and Phil Rosenthal appears as himself.
 This is also the first episode that Alex Désert voices Carl Carlson, taking over the role from Hank Azaria.
 The episode's title is a reference to the television franchise Undercover Boss.

 The episode featured Mr. Burns going undercover at his company, the Springfield Nuclear Power Plant, similar to the format of Undercover Boss.
 It received generally positive reviews and was watched live in the United States by 4.44 million viewers.

 Plot

 Lisa and Bart go to the power plant with Homer for "Take Your Child to Work Day", but Mr. Burns decides to change it into "Put Your Child to Work Day".
 All of the children are forced to work, but Lisa escapes and confronts Mr. Burns about the abuse of child labor laws.
 Mr. Burns decides to hide in the employee restroom.
 While in the restroom, Mr. Burns sees unflattering graffiti on the walls, and soon realizes that his employees don't like him.

 Smithers decides to help a distraught Mr. Burns go undercover as a man named Fred Kranepool.
 During his undercover operation, Mr. Burns plans to "infiltrate and kill" disloyal employees, but ends up befriending Homer, Lenny, and Carl.
 Smithers becomes jealous of all the time Mr. Burns is spending with the employees and eventually tells Homer that Fred is actually a disguised Mr. Burns.
 His scheme exposed, Mr. Burns reverts to his old, tyrannical self.